Electronic Prescriptions - For Prescribers

 Q: Will there be electronic prescribing available if I use a paper based medical record?

-Participation in electronic prescribing requires a conformant Clinical Information System (CIS) that is capable of authoring an electronic prescription.
+Participation in electronic prescriptions requires a conformant Clinical Information System (CIS) that is capable of authoring an electronic prescription.
 Contact your software provider for further information.

 Q: How can I set up electronic prescriptions?

-To prepare for electronic prescribing, you will need to ensure the practice has:
+To prepare for electronic prescriptions, you will need to ensure the practice has:

 - registered for a Healthcare Provider Identifier-Organisation (HPI-O) and is connected to the HI service;